-6.6.2 Common AI model information
+6.6.2 Common AI/ML model information

-AI model information metadata is used to describe the characteristics of AI models which may be used for an AI media service.
-This information may be common to all three AI service scenarios, and may be used in the selection of a suitable AI model by the UE or network, given an AI media service.
+AI/ML model information metadata is used to describe the characteristics of AI/ML models which may be used for an AI/ML media service.
+This information may be common to all three AI/ML service scenarios, and may be used in the selection of a suitable AI/ML model by the UE or network, given an AI/ML media service.